amatureApe/ready-set-bet-frontend/README.md

   questions.
 30 seconds is ok for testing purposes, but UMA generally recommends a minimum of 2 hours (measured in seconds) for live production code.
 3. To pass through the full cycle of the Ready Set Bet contracts, do the following:

+Contract flow
 1. Make sure to have some wETH on your wallet and approve the Ready Set Bet contract (0x4d954AbddF500966AD58dF99F05Fc37a88F70652 on Goerli)  to spend some of your wETH tokens at 0xB4FBF271143F4FBf7B91A5ded31805e42b2208d6 on Goerli
 2. Call the `setBet` function on the contract with the following arguments - string calldata _question, address _bondCurrency, uint256 _reward,